DeexithParand2k2/ddfs/README.md

-Deexi's distributed file system in golang

-# Decentralized File Storage System in Go
+# Deexi's Decentralized File Storage System in Go

 This project is focused on building a decentralized, fully distributed content-addressable file storage system using Go.
 The system is capable of handling and streaming very large files.
 It covers various aspects such as system design, low-level programming, and network protocols, resulting in a highly practical and scalable application.